gabrielbryk/json-schema-to-zod/docs/proposals/discriminated-union-with-default.md

 # Proposal: Discriminated Union with Default Case Detection

+## Status: Blocked by Zod v4 Type System

+**TL;DR**: The runtime optimization works, but Zod v4's type system prevents `ZodDiscriminatedUnion` from being nested inside `ZodUnion`.
+Until this is resolved upstream, we cannot implement this optimization while maintaining type safety.

 ## Summary

 Enhance `parseOneOf` to detect and optimize JSON Schema patterns where a oneOf contains multiple variants with constant discriminator values plus a "catch-all" default variant using `not: { enum: [...] }`.